FloresFelipe/LabVIEW-CLI-Wrapper/README.md

 2. __Run Command__ - Never changes.
 It calls the __System Exec.vi__, passing the command built and the path from where we must run it.
 3. __Process Standard output__ - May change depending on the application output, but will always be called after the Run Command State to process the string return coming out of the System Exec VI.

-That order of steps, where some of them will be always the same and some of them may change depending on the implementation reminds me of the __Template Method__ design pattern.
+That order of steps, where some of them will be always the same and some of them may change depending on the implementation, reminds me of the __Template Method__ design pattern.
 This is one of those [Object Oriented design patterns by the Gang of Four (GoF)](https://en.wikipedia.org/wiki/Design_Patterns).
 This design pattern basically states that a class should implement a method that invoke other methods in the class in a specific, standardized way, that is, this _template method_ will tell the users of the class how must the steps run.

 Another challenge is that some initial parameters such as the __Application Name__ and the __Working Directory__, as well as checking if the app is installed, its bitness, and any initial validation may vary depending on the application, as well as could be too much for a user that wanted an easier alternative to the CLI.
-Thinking on that, I decided to implement another object oriented design pattern called __Factory Method__.
-That design pattern determines that you should create method in a class that will return a parametrized, "ready-to-use" object, hiding all the complexity and making sure all initialization routines were done correctly.
+Reflecting upon that, I decided to implement another object oriented design pattern called __Factory Method__.
+That design pattern determines that you should create a method in a class that will return a parametrized, "ready-to-use" object, hiding all the complexity and making sure all initialization routines are done correctly.

 I highly recommend you to review the [Template Method Pattern](https://refactoring.guru/design-patterns/template-method) and [Factory Method Patter](https://refactoring.guru/design-patterns/factory-method) articles at __refactoring.guru__.
 The text is easy to understand and there is a lot of good illustrations over there.